DroidScript/Docs/files/README.md

 - execute `$ ./generate.js \<scope\>.<pattern> [..]` to generate only certain members of a scope (pattern is a contained regex. - ie. app.Create will generate all members containing 'Create')
 - execute `$ ./generate.js \<lang\>.\<scope\> [..]` to generate a specific scope of a language

+Note: the script will only generate a scope if any file of the scope gen folder has been modified since the last generation of this scope. disable this behaviour with the -clean option.

 ## Update Github Pages